Course Catalog 2024-2025

 ECO 311in Seminar: Topics in Economic Development-India (4 Credits)

-This seminar applies and extends microeconomic theory to analyze selected topics related to the India’s economic development.
+This seminar applies and extends microeconomic theory to analyze selected topics related to India’s economic development.
 Throughout the course an emphasis is placed on empirically testing economic hypotheses using data from India.
 In particular, the following topics are explored, with reference to India’s growth and development: education, health, demographics, caste and gender, institutions, credit, insurance, infrastructure, water and climate change.
-Prerequisites: ECO 220 and 250.
-Recommended: ECO 211 or 213.
+Prerequisites: ECO 220 and ECO 250ECO 211 or ECO 213 recommended.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable